ankushjain358/web-rag-langchain-sqlite-gemini/README.md

 ## Overview
 A concise proof-of-concept demonstrating Retrieval-Augmented Generation (RAG) applied to web page content.
 It uses LangChain for orchestration, SQLite with `sqlite-vec` for vector storage, and Google Gemini for embeddings and LLM responses.

+> Tip: You can use Google AI Studio to generate API Keys for free access to Google Gemini models.
+Visit [Google AI Studio](https://ai.google.dev/studio) to get started.

 ## Setup
 1. Clone the repository and navigate to the project directory.